LearnFractal/FractalPlatform/FractalPlatform.Examples/Applications/Movies/README.md

 - Create web site that contains list of videos with pagination
 - User is available to search episodes by name in the search text box
 - User can view a episodes in the web browser
+- User can move to next episode by Next episode button
+- The site remember last episode to continue watching

 ## How it implemented